 Each week, you’ll be able to see what your coach has planned for you, but you won’t be able to see what you’re doing in the upcoming weeks because the plan adapts based on your performance.

-Every time you open the Garmin Coach page on your app, you’ll see a picture of your coach, how many weeks you have left in your page, and a confidence level that has four colors: red, orange, green, and purple.
+Every time you open the Garmin Coach page on your app, you’ll see a picture of your coach, how many weeks you have left in your training, and a confidence level that has four colors: red, orange, green, and purple.
 If you get in that last category, you’re exceeding expectations!

 You are able to switch coaches in the middle of your training plan if you feel like the one you selected isn’t working for you.
 It just might switch things up a bit because each plan has its own focus and build up.